 Introduce earthworms to help loosen the soil, and give your snails fresh vegetables and fruits.
-Remember calcium is important and proper egg distribution necessary.
+Remember, calcium is important, and proper egg distribution is necessary.
 Source local and international buyers like supermarkets, restaurants, meat shops and the open market.

 Snail farming is about gathering the right resources, like humidity and temperature controls, the type of pen needed and the quality of the soil.
 Other considerations are the sourcing of food and provision of calcium which constitutes 97% of the snail's shell.

-The equipment needed to farm snails include outdoor pens or indoor plastic tunnels for breeding.
-Climate control equipment like sprinklers and humidifiers is important, to keep the temperature range from 16° to 24°C.
+The equipment needed to farm snails includes outdoor pens or indoor plastic tunnels for breeding.
+Climate control equipment like sprinklers and humidifiers is important to keep the temperature range from 16° to 24°C.

 A drainage system and adequate moisture are important, with soil whose components are partly sand and clay plus additives like limestone (for calcium), polyacrylamide, and magnesium.